piggy2303/chunks-folder-inspect/README.md

-# Tools for inspecting Loki chunks
+# Tools for inspecting all Loki chunks in folder

 This tool can parse Loki chunks and print details from them.
 Useful for Loki developers.